 For instance, the retinol concentration in The Ordinary skincare products is clearly labeled on the bottle (for example, 0.5% or 1%).
 On the other hand, retinol may just be listed as an ingredient in other skin care products instead of being explained in more detail.
 This could mean that the product doesn’t have enough retinol to work or that it has too much retinol and will hurt if used often.

-For instance, a salicylic and glycolic acid cleanser by Nip + Fab costs £19 at full price but can be purchased for as little as £10 online, so using this may cost less in the long run.
+For instance, a salicylic and glycolic acid cleanser by Nip + Fab costs £19 at full price.
+But it can be purchased for as little as £10 online, so using this may cost less in the long run.
 Despite this, The Ordinary is much more affordable than other skincare companies.

 Tips for Using The Ordinary